Effect-TS/effect/packages/vitest/README.md

 # Introduction

-Welcome to your guide on testing Effect applications using `vitest` and the `@effect/vitest` package! `@effect/vitest` is designed to help simplify running Effect-based tests through `vitest`.
+Welcome to your guide on testing Effect-based applications using `vitest` and the `@effect/vitest` package.
+This package simplifies running tests for Effect-based code with Vitest.

-In the guide below, we will first start by setting up the required dependencies.
-Then, we will dive into a few examples of how to use `@effect/vitest` to create some Effect-based test cases.
+In this guide, we'll walk you through setting up the necessary dependencies and provide examples of how to write Effect-based tests using `@effect/vitest`.

 # Requirements

-First, install [`vitest`](https://vitest.dev/guide/) (version `1.6.0` or newer)
+First, ensure you have [`vitest`](https://vitest.dev/guide/) installed (version `1.6.0` or later).

 ```sh
 pnpm add -D vitest
 ```

-Next, install the `@effect/vitest` package which facilitates running Effect-based tests through `vitest`.
+Next, install the `@effect/vitest` package, which integrates Effect with Vitest.

 ```sh
 pnpm add -D @effect/vitest